Spiced Pumpkin Punch

 Spiced Pumpkin PunchAuthor -

 - 1 teaspoon honey

 - 1/8 teaspoon grated fresh ginger yes, you can use ground ginger if you must

 - 3 ounces ginger beer

 - Garnish: optional

 - Dash of ground cinnamon

-- Place all of the ingredients in a cocktail shaker and shake vigorously.
+- Place all of the ingredients except the ginger beer in a cocktail shaker and shake vigorously.
 (If you don’t have a cocktail shaker, don’t panic.
 Just use a teaspoon to really mix things up.)

 - Garnish your cocktail with a cinnamon stick and a couple sage leaves if you’re feeling fancy.
 An extra dash of cinnamon never hurts either.

 I’m thrilled to be a part of Food Network’s Fall Fest this week.
 For more festive Halloween recipes, check out the amazing blogs below.

 Feed Me Phoebe: Leftover Jack-o-Lantern Salad i.e. Pumpkin & Arugula Salad with Miso-Lemon Dressing